This Victorian painting depicting two women in love was nearly lost in history

 For the past 25 years, Dr. Roberto C. Ferrari, curator of art properties at Columbia University's Avery Architectural & Fine Arts Library, has been one of the few contemporary scholars to study Solomon's work and introduce it to wider audiences, by founding the Simeon Solomon Research Archive.

 Today, though his work is still not widely known, Solomon is considered a cult figure of gay and queer art history.
-Since Ferrari began work on the archive in 2000, more attention has been brought to the artist's pictures, including a traveling 2005 retrospective, and 2017, Tate's exhibition "Queer British Art 1861--1967" placed Solomon as an important artist depicting same-sex themes.
+Since Ferrari began work on the archive in 2000, more attention has been brought to the artist's pictures, including a traveling 2005 retrospective, and in 2017, Tate's exhibition "Queer British Art 1861--1967" placed Solomon as an important artist depicting same-sex themes.

 "The openness of society to queer culture, generally speaking, has allowed Simeon Solomon an opportunity to come out again and be rediscovered," Ferrari said over a video call from his home in New Jersey.
 "I think it's important to acknowledge that he had incredible significance in moving forward the position of Jewish artists at that moment in time.
 London in mid-Victorian England was still very antisemitic."